xnought/train-of-thought/README.md

 10. **Bon Appétit Express**: Your Chicken Alfredo is now ready to delight taste buds!
 All aboard the Bon Appétit Express as you savor the creamy, flavorful dish that was lovingly prepared during this unforgettable culinary train journey.
 Choo choo!
 Enjoy! 🚂🍽️
 ```

+## Why?

+Did you seriously do this just because its punny?
+Yes.